 Not your average tourist destination, Somalia is a place for the very brave or very foolish.
 Synonymous with anarchy, pirates and Islamic militants, until 2012 the country had been without a government for two long and lawless decades.
 Since then the country has witnessed a period of relative stability, but it remains highly dangerous.

-Travel is possible in the northern districts of the self-proclaimed Republic of Somaliland, but travellers should avoid visiting other areas.
+Travel is possible in the northern districts of the self-proclaimed Republic of Somaliland, a quasi-independent state that has broken away from the rest of Somalia.
+Travellers, however, should avoid visiting other areas.

 And that's a shame, because behind the turmoil lies a destination of considerable beauty.
 Somalia has a varied landscape of mountains, deserts, tropical rainforests, undiscovered beaches and coral reefs.
 Sadly, much of it is under threat from unregulated logging, drought and the ongoing civil war.

 Modern day Somalia developed from a string of Arab sultanates, which were scattered along the northeast coast of Africa.
 As Arab influence waned during the late 19th century, the British, French and Italians designated these territories as protectorates.
 These were the subjects of various treaties, forged amid frequent clashes between the colonial powers and the neighbouring Ethiopians, and between the European powers themselves.